-Example: If you play the Action called "Draw 3, Play 2 of them" you will start by drawing three cards.
+Example: If you play the Action called Draw 3, Play 2 of Them you will start by drawing three cards.
 If any of those cards are Creepers, you would place them in front of you and redraw immediately until you have three non-Creepers, then you would choose which two of those cards to play.

-SURPRISE: This type of card can be played ANY time, even when it isn't your turn.
-Note that Surprises have two functions, one for during your turn, and one for out-of-turn.
-Surprises can also be used to cancel other Surprises.
+SURPRISE: This type of card can be played at any time, even when it isn't your turn.
+Surprises have two functions, one for during your turn, and one for out-ofturn.
+They can also be used to cancel other Surprises.